Inversiones Maslosa / Insights / Press Releases

 Every year, this date reminds me not only of the celebration he would have had but also of everything he left unfinished in his life and in ours.

-It has been thirty one years since he left and there are still days when I catch myself thinking of him as if he were still here.
-Thirty one years of silences, of memories that never age, of words left unspoken and of moments that never existed.
-Thirty one years of imagining all that could have been but wasn’t.
+Thirty-one years have passed since he left and there are still days when I catch myself thinking of him as if he were still here.
+Thirty-one years of silences, of memories that do not age.
+Of words left unspoken.
+Of moments that never existed.
+Thirty-one years of imagining everything that could have been… and was not.

 In the Gospel of John 14:1–12, Jesus says to his disciples: